Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

     "content": "def greeting():\n    print(\"Hello\")\n"
 }
 ```

-These strategies avoid actually *editing* source files, to keep
-the task as
-simple as possible.
-The LLM is able to emit the whole source file intact,
-which is much easier
-than correctly formulating
-instructions to edit
-portions of a file.

 This experimental setup was designed to quantify
 the effects of JSON-wrapping on the LLMs ability to write code to solve a task.